AgentLopez/AgentLopez/README.md

 ### Assignment Overviews

+- [2nd Group Project](https://github.com/AgentLopez/Week9) Read more about the 2nd Group project and the Upgrades I added after turning it in.

 - [Week8 Assignmets](https://github.com/AgentLopez/Week8) Read more about the Full Stack - External Database assigments I finished.

 - [Week7 Assignmets](https://github.com/AgentLopez/Week7) Read more about the Back End - NodeJS assigments I finished.